-Time after Time, Space after Space, a calendar of events centered on performance, organized by Museo del Novecento and Fondazione Furla.
-From September 2017 to April 2018, the Sala Fontana at the Museo del Novecento will be brought to life with works by Alexandra Bachzetsis, Simone Forti, Adelita Husni-Bey, Christian Marclay, and Paulina Olowska, who will reinterpret the space through new pieces or reenactments of milestone performances from their careers.
-At bimonthly intervals, the program will present five solo projects featuring artists of different generations and backgrounds who employ a range of approaches to the language of performance, to give a sense of the complex experimentation that has characterized this form of expression for years now.
+Time after Time, Space after Space is a calendar of events centered on performance, organized by Museo del Novecento and Fondazione Furla.
+From September 2017 to April 2018, the Sala Fontana at the Museo del Novecento is brought to life with works by Alexandra Bachzetsis, Simone Forti, Adelita Husni-Bey, Christian Marclay, and Paulina Olowska, who reinterpret the space through new pieces or reenactments of milestone performances from their careers.
+At bimonthly intervals, the program presents five solo projects featuring artists of different generations and backgrounds who employ a range of approaches to the language of performance, to give a sense of the complex experimentation that has characterized this form of expression for years now.

 Time after Time, Space after Space, co-produced with the Museo del Novecento in Milan, is the first edition of the Furla Series: through this project, launched in 2017, Fondazione Furla will organize exhibitions and events dedicated to some of the leading artists from the Italian and international scene, in collaboration with Italy’s foremost art institutions.